 3. Can you give a recent example from a project?

-Jan Ståhlberg is co-owner, Chairman of The Board, Senior Communication Advisor, Media Strategist and PR consultant at InformationsCompagniet.
-Jan is trained in communications and educational science at Stockholm University, and has worked within communication since the mid 1970s.
+Jan Ståhlberg is owner, Chairman of The Board, Senior Communication Advisor, Media Strategist and PR consultant at InformationsCompagniet.
+Jan is trained in communications and educational science at Stockholm University, and has worked within communications industry since the mid 1970s.